Manojkl/Maths/Linear_Algebra_and_Its_Application/Matrices_And_Gaussian_Elimination/Geometry_of_Linear_Equation/README.md

 - Some times there exist a linear combination and sometimes not.
 When there does not exist a linear combination, it is called as the singular case.

+# The Singular Case

+- Parallel plane give no solution
+- There are four conditions for three planes, two parallel plane intersect with the third plane
+- No intersection of planes, however, two planes intersect and the intersection is a line.
+And the intersection lines are parallel to each other.

+1. u + v + w = 2
+2. 2u + 3w = 5
+3. 3u+v+4w = 6

+- The above system is a singular case, since no solution available.
+- The equations are inconsistent.
+Systematically shown by Gaussian elimination.
+- Another singular system has infinity of solutions.
+-